-Goal 1: The County of Imperial supports and encourages - Support the full,safe and orderly, and efficient development of geothermal/alternativerenewable energy resources while at the same time preserving and enhancing where possible agricultural, biological, human, and recreational providing for the protection of environmental resources.
+Goal 1 - Support the safe and orderly development of renewable energy while providing for the protection of environmental resources.

-Objective 1.1 Design for the co-location of energy facilities through -: The County of Imperial supports the overall goals of the designation of "energy park" zones to increase certainty and facilitate power generation development and Desert Renewable Energy Conservation Plan to provide for efficient use of land resources.

-Draft Renewable Energy and Transmission Element (Revised July 2, 2015) Agricultural Lands and a balance between the Biological Recources

-Goal 2 The County will minimize all impacts to agricultural lands and biological resources that could potentially result from the development of geothermal/alternative resourcesrenewable energy resources while preserving sensitive environmental resources within its jurisdiction.
-Objective 2-1 Site_2: Lessen impacts of site and -design -production -facilities -te lessen impacts on agricultural land, natural, and biologicalcultural resources.

-Objective 2.21.3: Require-the_use_of_directional-geothermal-drilling_and "islands" when technically advisable in irrigated agricultural soils and sensitive or unique biological areas.
+- Objective 1.1: The County of Imperial supports the overall goals of the Desert Renewable Energy Conservation Plan to provide a balance between the development of renewable energy resources while preserving sensitive environmental resources within its jurisdiction. - Objective 1.2: Lessen impacts of site and design production facilities on agricultural, natural, and cultural resources. - Objective 1.3: Require the use of directional geothermal drilling and "islands" when technically advisable in irrigated agricultural soils and sensitive or unique biological areas. - Objective 1.4: Analyze potential impacts on agricultural, natural, and cultural resources, as appropriate. - Objective 1.5: Require appropriate mitigation and monitoring for environmental issues associated with developing renewable energy facilities.

-Objective 2.3 Utilize existing easements or rights-of-way and follow field boundaries for electric and liquid transmission lines.

-- Objective 21.4 Carefully analyze the -: Analyze potential impacts on agricultural, natural, and biologicalcultural resources from each project. - Objective 2.5 Require the relocation or creation of new habitat, as might be appropriate.

-Objective 2.6 Encourage/require alternative resource production to be in energy zoned areas to minimize off-site impacts and lessen need for more transmission corridors.

-Efficient Water Use

-Goal 3: Geothermal/alternative energy operations will be required to efficiently utilize water.

-- Objective 1.5: Require appropriate mitigation and monitoring for environmental issues

-associated with developing renewable energy facilities.

-- Objective 3.1 Maintain at least1.6: Encourage the present level of agricultural production while encouraging efficient water use of water resources required in the operation of renewable energy generation facilities.
+- Objective 1.6: Encourage the efficient use of water resources required in the operation of renewable energy generation facilities. - Objective 1.7: Assure that development of renewable energy facilities and transmission lines comply with Imperial County Air Pollution Control District's regulations and mitigation measures.

-- Objective 3.2 Provide for geothermal water use of 180,000 acre feet of water per year; geothermal development will have first priority for use of "saved" and/or excess water over other uses over which the County has jurisdiction.

-- Objective 3.3

-Encourage

-the

-officient

-Objective 1.7:

-Assure

-that

-development of renewable energy facilities and transmission lines comply

-with

-Imperial

-County

-Air

-Pollution

-Control

-District's regulations

-and

-mitigation measures.

-Mitigation

-Mitigation<

-Draft Renewable Energy and Transmission Element (Revised July 2, 2015) Goal 2 - Encourage development of electrical transmission lines along routes which minimize potential environmental effects.
+Goal 2 - Encourage development of electrical transmission lines along routes which minimize potential environmental effects.

-- Objective 3.4 -way.
-Encourage recognitionthe location of the importance of water to fishall major transmission lines within designated corridors, easements, and wildlife rights-of-way. - Objective 2.2: Where practicable and cost-effective, design transmission lines to minimize impacts on agricultural, natural, and cultural resources, urban areas, military operation areas, and recreational activities.
+- Objective 2.1: To the extent practicable, maximize utilization of IID's transmission capacity in existing easements or rights-of-way.
+Encourage the location of all major transmission lines within designated corridors, easements, and rights-of-way. - Objective 2.2: Where practicable and cost-effective, design transmission lines to minimize impacts on agricultural, natural, and cultural resources, urban areas, military operation areas, and recreational activities.

-Goal 3 - Support development of renewable energy resources that will contribute to and enhance the recreational useseconomic vitality of Imperial County.
+Goal 3 - Support development of renewable energy resources that will contribute to and enhance the economic vitality of Imperial County.